KyrianU/taste-of-africa/README.md

 - If the information passes the validation, the submit button directs the user back to the manage reservation page, where the user can view their existing bookings.
 - Each bookings will have the corresponding edit/cancel reservation button for the user to manipulate their bookings.

 ![Reservation](static/screenshots/request-res.png)

 ## My reservation

+The site gives the user the functionality to keep track of their bookings via the manage reservation link.
+The user can only access this page once they're logged in, or once they've made a reservation.

+ - When the user goes on the manage reservation link, they will only see bookings made from this particular user will be displayed
+ - Each reservation will include the following:
+     * The name
+     * Number of guest
+     * Date of the reservation
+     * Time of reservation
+     * Booking ID
+     * Edit/Cancel button at the bottom of the booking

+-  The information on the reservation page can change subject to the customer chooisng to either update the booking or cancelling the booking entirely.

 ![My reservations](static/screenshots/my-reservation.png)

+## Admin Panel

+The site offers the restaurant owner the ability to view and interact with the database in the Django admin panel.

+  * You can access the admin panel by simply typing /admin/ at the end of the URL in the URL bar
+  * This will then bring the user to the Django Admin Panel Login Page, where the user will be     prompted to input their Username and Password.
+Only the superuser has permission to login.
+  * The Superuser has the permission to add, amend and delete and view everything.

 ### Features to implement in the future